Claude vs GPT-4 vs DeepL for Translation: 2025 Comparison

 Winner: DeepL

-For general business content like emails, reports, and presentations, DeepL offers the best balance of quality, speed, and cost.
+For everyday business content — emails, reports, presentations — DeepL offers the best mix of quality, speed, and price.

 Cost Comparison (December 2024)